 Between 1956 and 2005, approximately 1,500 indoor malls were constructed.
 Aided in part thanks to the Interstate Highway Act that allowed for the development of 54,000 miles of interstate highways, residents began moving from rural settlements and dense, urban cities to suburban tracts.
-Whereas shopping was once done in downtowns and neighborhood business districts, roomy shopping centers took their place.
-Customers could now drive their automobiles to a sea of asphalt and fit their vehicles within generously-sized parking spaces, and then spend their time within an artificial and heated (or cooled) concourse.
+Whereas shopping was once done in downtowns and neighborhood business districts, large shopping centers took their place.
+Customers could now drive their automobiles to a sea of asphalt and fit their vehicles within generously-sized parking spaces and then spend their time within an artificial and heated (or cooled) concourse.

 Randall Park Mall is one of those malls.
-When it was completed during the mall boom of the 1970’s, it boasted its motto, “Much More Than Everything.”
-It boasted five anchors and more than 100 inline stores, and was surrounded physically with other department stores, restaurants and hotels.
+When it was completed during the mall boom of the 1970s, it boasted its motto, “Much More Than Everything.”
+It boasted five anchors and more than 100 inline stores and was surrounded physically with other department stores, restaurants, and hotels.
 Randall Park, a rural settlement turned suburban powerhouse, even put an image of a shopping bag into its municipal seal.

 But newer developments in newer suburbs began to siphon away business.
-One by one, retailers left and ownership changed until the mall closed in March 2009.
+One by one, retailers left, and ownership changed until the mall closed in March 2009.
 After being in a state of abandonment, demolition began in December 2014.
 It is to be replaced with an industrial park, arguably more sustainable and tax-producing than a mall, but only time will tell if it will be a success.

 Even my hometown was not spared.
-When Cedar Knoll Galleria opened in 1989 on the outskirts of Ashland, Kentucky, it’s developers boasted that it would become a powerful regional shopping destination.
+When Cedar Knoll Galleria opened in 1989 on the outskirts of Ashland, Kentucky, it’s developers boasted that it would become a compelling regional shopping destination.
 It was a risk that was not well received: Ashland Town Center opened shortly before near downtown.

 The American retail landscape is changing, and thankfully it is no longer favoring just enclosed shopping malls.